Sign up to our Newsletter

 Although paper formats of the exam are available, these tests must still be completed using the online, remote, proctored LSAT format.
 As such, students must still use a computer and have their camera and microphone on for the entire duration of the test.

-There are six common reasons that accommodations get denied:
+There are six common reasons that accommodations requests get denied:

 • No evidence is submitted: The candidate has not provided the necessary documents to prove they require accommodations.

-• Documentation is not from a qualified professional: Qualified professionals must be licensed or otherwise credentialed and have knowledge in your specific condition.
+• Documentation is not from a qualified professional: Qualified professionals must be licensed or otherwise credentialed and have knowledge of your specific condition.

 • Insufficient reasoning: The reasoning for accommodation fails to prove accommodation is required to let the student perform to their best aptitude.